Using the cargoes from Bronze Age wrecks to illustrate the expansion of trade routes and connections to and from the Mediterranean Sea.

 It should also be mentioned that, just because one object from a particular place is found on a wreck does not necessarily mean that ship picked up that object at source.
 In fact, it is becoming increasingly clear that, from the earliest days of maritime exploration in the Mediterranean, there was a thriving coastal trade where objects were transported great distances via many shorter voyages.

 The remains of shipwrecks, particularly their cargoes, allow us to identify trade connections between various places.
-Unlike excavations on land where objects could have been deposited over a period of time, obfuscating the relationships between them, large groups of objects are deposited together in one place and all at the same time.
+Unlike excavations on land where objects could have been deposited over a period of time, obfuscating the relationships between them, when a ship sinks, large groups of objects are deposited together in one place and all at the same time.
 At the precise moment of sinking, all the objects on a shipwreck have a relationship with each other.

 Before continuing into an examination of later shipwrecks, it may be useful to look at the two dozen or so early wrecks dating from about 2200 BC to about 1200 BC, a thousand years conveniently spanning what is conventionally referred to as the middle and late bronze ages in the eastern Mediterranean.
 The shipwrecks we shall look at are: